Molly Kelly: Early life and education

 Kelly was raised in Fort Wayne, Indiana as one of 11 children.
 She later moved to Massachusetts, married and had three children, and then moved to Keene, New Hampshire, where she raised her children as a single mother and became a Keene State College student.
 While a student, she became the manager of the apartment complex where she resided with her children.

 Kelly completed her bachelor's degree from Keene State College and a J.D. degree from the Franklin Pierce Law Center.

 State senate

-Kelly was first elected to represent District 10 in the New Hampshire Senate in 2006 and was re-elected for five terms until she decided to not seek reelection in 2016.
+Kelly was first elected to represent District 10 in the New Hampshire Senate in 2006 and was re-elected for five terms until she decided not to seek reelection in 2016.
 During her tenure, she was the chair of Governor's Advanced Manufacturing Education Advisory Council for eight years, served on the Education, Public & Municipal Affairs and Capital Budget committees, and was the vice chair of the Health and Human Services Committee.
 She also served on the Governor's Commission on Alcohol and Drug Abuse Prevention, Intervention, and Treatment.

 Her district comprised Alstead, Chesterfield, Gilsum, Harrisville, Hinsdale, Keene, Marlborough, Nelson, Roxbury, Sullivan, Surry, Swanzey, Walpole, Westmoreland, and Winchester in Cheshire County.